no-more-secrets/parsco/README.md

 to easily build generic parsers for e.g. `std::vector<T>` which then invoke `parsco::parse<SomeLang, T>()` to parse any type.

+Using this ADL extension point is entirely optional; you may not need it or opt not to use it, and that is fine.

 Failure and Backtracking
 ------------------------
 When a `co_await`ed parser fails, it aborts the entire parsing